S. C. Johnson Logo

 S. C. Johnson & Son Logo 1886

-His thorough approach and strength of character are expressed in the logo by the fact that the monogram of the name looks forged from iron.
+His thorough approach and strength of character are expressed in the logo, as the monogram of the name appears forged from iron.
 It is sturdy and strong.

 The initials move upward, higher and higher, as seen in the flow of the air masses.
 The choice of the Monthly for the base of the image shows not the way to the Sun to burn but the way to the stars to dream, to take one’s place among the prosperous and wealthy.